nww/nightnight/README.md

 nightnight (みんな is Japanese for "everyone") is a simple program that allows you to put your website to sleep, encouraging your users to go to head to bed, better supporting their health and well being.

-The project seeks to highlight the public issues of sleep debt, how technology contributes to these issues, and to engage technology creators with [New Kind of Design](http://nkd.is) and the concept of Universal Responsibility.
+The project was created by [Masamichi Souzou](http://mmsz.co) and built by the team at [Neeley Worldwide](http://neeleyworldwide.com), and seeks to highlight the public issues of sleep debt, how technology contributes to these issues, and to engage technology creators with [New Kind of Design](http://nkd.is) and the concept of Universal Responsibility.

-nightnight was created by [Masamichi Souzou](http://mmsz.co) and built by the team at [Neeley Worldwide](http://neeleyworldwide.com).

 For more information contact → 1@mmsz.co